MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

       ![XXX.](media/calling-start-call-1.JPG "XXX")

     - If the contact isn't listed in the **Recent** list, place your cursor in the Search box, and then in the holographic keyboard that appears, enter the person's name or email address.
-Use the **Mic** button if you prefer to use your voice to enter the person's name in the Search box.
+Use the **Microphone** button if you prefer to use your voice to enter the person's name in the **Search** box.

       ![XXX.](media/calling-start-call-6.JPG "XXX")